 Our client successfully hired an assistant to provide administrative support.
-She redirected her marketing efforts toward major corporate customers and as a result, has landed several much larger clients over the past year.
+She redirected her marketing efforts toward major corporate customers and as a result, has landed several much larger clients over the past several years.
 She has since added other high-demand languages to her service menu and her business is thriving.

 - Where Do We Go From Here?
 Small Businesses and Coronavirus - March 23, 2020

 - How International Conditions Can Affect Your Small Business - February 15, 2020

 - Ten Things to Do For Your Business During the Holidays - December 14, 2019

 - Selecting the Right Firm, or What Could Possibly Go Wrong? - December 10, 2019

 - Will Impeachment Affect Your Business? - October 16, 2019